polla-fattah/R4NTR/README.md

 - **Appendix B:** Glossary of R Functions and Commands.
 - **Appendix C:** Recommended R Packages and Libraries.
 - **Appendix D:** Common Errors in R and How to Fix Them.

----

-This structure converts the weekly syllabus into a complete book with a logical flow.
-Each chapter builds on the previous one and introduces progressively advanced topics while maintaining accessibility for non-technical readers.
-Let me know if you’d like further refinement!